 Post-its and a big white wall are a great place to start to get used to Scrum… but it only works if team members are all gathered in the same physical space.
 When teams are distributed or telecommuted (or simply because let’s face it, post-its seems to be made to fall to the ground at some point), an online scrum tool quickly turns out to be the only effective alternative to ensure work efficiency.
 Yes, we’re talking about software to develop software.
 But not any software: an enterprise agile project management tool, like Tuleap for instance.

 Among the best scrum tools’ features: history of changes, real-time information, shared backlog, and more.
 In short, agile project management software brings many advantages, and it comes with the same basic principles for physical scrum tools: a cardwall and some post-its that can be easily moved from one column to the other by drag n’ drop to easily follow development project’s progress at a glance.
-Moreover, an agile software includes graphs, facilitates the product backlog management and the evolution of user stories, and it showcases what’s planned in the next iterations so that everybody is on the same page.
+Moreover, an agile software – or, what is called an ALM tool or Enterprise Agile Planning tool (EAP) – includes graphs, facilitates the product backlog management and the evolution of user stories, and it showcases what’s planned in the next iterations so that everybody is on the same page.
+And since we are fully aware that the process of introducing a new tool is not that simple sometimes, here you have 5 tips to ease the adoption of a new agile tool.